data-gymnasia/courses/content/stochastic-approximations/content.md

 :::

-In the example above we see that after the chain has ran for a sufficiently long time, i.e., after it has "mixed," the distribution of a given step is uniform across all states.
+In the example above we see that after the chain has ran for a sufficiently long time (this time period is sometimes called the "burn-in" period), the distribution of a given step is uniform across all states.
 The distribution $\mu(a_i) = \frac{1}{4}$ for
 $i=1,2,3,4$ is said to be an **invariant measure** for the Markov chain in the example above.